tdlib/td/example/README.md

 If you want to write a cross-platform C# application using .Net Core, see [tdsharp](https://github.com/x2bool/tdsharp).
 It uses our [JSON](https://github.com/tdlib/td#using-json) interface, provides an asynchronous interface for interaction with TDLib, automatically generated classes for TDLib API and has some examples.

-Also see [Unigram](https://github.com/UnigramDev/Unigram), which is a full-featured client rewritten from scratch in C# using TDLib SDK for Universal Windows Platform in less than 2 months.
+Also see [Unigram](https://github.com/UnigramDev/Unigram), which is a full-featured client rewritten from scratch in C# using TDLib SDK for Universal Windows Platform in less than 2 months, or
+[egram.tel](https://github.com/egramtel/egram.tel) - a cross-platform Telegram client written in C#, .NET Core, ReactiveUI and Avalonia.

 <a name="cxx"></a>
 ## Using TDLib in C++ projects